Cruise Port Advisor

 ℹ️ This page contains affiliate links.
 We may earn a small commission if you book through our links — at no extra cost to you.
 Learn more.

-Seattle itself is a world-class city with Pike Place Market, the Space Needle, incredible seafood, and a vibrant arts scene.
-Arriving a day early to explore Seattle before your Alaska cruise is highly recommended.
+Seattle itself is a world-class city with Pike Place Market, the Space Needle, the newly renovated waterfront, extraordinary seafood, and a vibrant arts and music scene.
+Arriving a day early to explore before your Alaska sailing is not just recommended — it's one of the best pre-cruise experiences of any homeport in North America.

 📢